Ireland

 Kilkenny

 I focused intently on my driving as the lanes got narrower, while Kaitlyn fell asleep.
 We finally made it to Kilkenny.
 We knew instantly when we arrived, Ryan did a good job researching for the trip!
 We stayed at a bed and breakfast called Mena House, I guess Rick Steves found it before us, but either way it was amazing.
 The host was incredibly welcoming, and gave us a great rundown of the city.
-The breakfast also was top notch.
+The breakfast was also top notch.

 We spent time exploring the city, including Kilkenny Castle and The Black Abbey.
 We had some great pasta at Ristorante Rinuccini.
 Then we ended up in the basement of Kyteler’s Inn watching the Hurling finals (Cork vs. Limerick) with the locals, and a live trad band playing in the background.
 It was every Irish stereotype we were hoping for.